-Warmest Wishes for the Holiday Season
+Warmest Wishes from the Board

 Creating a Community that is “Beyond Compare!” – It’s our residents who create a strong sense of community; it’s our volunteers who give of their time.
 It’s the beauty of our neighborhoods.
 It’s our outstanding services, programs for the young and old, and the fine schools for our children.
 It’s our willingness to embrace what’s new, and a desire to always surpass and improve what’s been done.
 It’s seeking out the novel and the new.
 It’s a dedication to preserving our enviable lifestyle, and a strong commitment to make every resident proud to live here.

-Promoting Security: In the first few weeks of 2017, we will be sending out new static clinging East Hills security stickers for your car windows.
+Promoting Security: In the first few weeks of 2017, we sent out new static clinging East Hills security stickers for your car windows.
 These new stickers are one of the several positive steps the Security Commission recommended be taken to further protect against crime.
 We also will be acting to implement suggested minimum lighting standards for new homes that are constructed and under construction, and continue to consider the possibility of installing security cameras at all of our entrances while seeking a substantial grant(s).
 In the meantime, and particularly over the holidays, please stay safe.
 Keep the lights on, in and around your homes at night, and your alarm systems on when you leave your home.
 We have enclosed an overview of safety measures which can be taken.

 A Time to Celebrate: In 2016, we celebrated our 85th Anniversary in the grandest of styles.
 I thank the members of the 85th Anniversary Committee for making the most spectacular event we ever held.
 It was special, fun-filled, and now becomes a hard act to follow.
 Congratulations to all who contributed and allowed us to remember the past and celebrate an exciting future.